Auto Insurance

 Self-Sponsored Health Insurance

 Self-sponsored health insurance arises because of two cases.
 One is where an employer does not pay for their employees’ insurance.
 The other case is where a business owner has to cater for their insurance.
 The easiest way to get health insurance in such a way is through a health insurance exchange.
 The health insurance exchange allows the individual to have a list of options.
 The individual can make a decision on which is better.
 The health insurance exchange allows individuals to enjoy premium subsidies and cost-sharing reductions.
-Individuals can also opt to buy health insurance directly from insurance companies.
+Individuals can also opt to buy health insurance directly from insurance companies such as Blue Cross Blue Shield, UnitedHealth Group, or Aetna.
 This means that they will miss out on premium subsidies afforded by the exchange.
+According to HealthCare.gov, individuals who purchase through the marketplace may qualify for advance premium tax credits if their household income falls between 100% and 400% of the federal poverty level.

 Health Insurance Acquired From the Government

 The government has created affordable health insurance services for its citizens.
-Medicaid and Medicare are government-sponsored health insurance companies.
-They cater to individuals within the 65 years and above age bracket.
-CHIP is another affordable health insurance company.
+Medicaid and Medicare are government-sponsored health insurance programs administered through the Centers for Medicare and Medicaid Services (CMS).
+Medicare primarily caters to individuals within the 65 years and above age bracket, as well as certain younger individuals with disabilities.
+Medicaid covers low-income individuals and families across all age groups.
+CHIP, the Children’s Health Insurance Program, is another affordable government health insurance program.
 It caters to children and pregnant women in some states.
 Some government-sponsored health programs allow individuals to not pay premiums.
+The Medicaid program alone covers more than 90 million Americans, making it the single largest source of health coverage in the United States.

 Health Insurance Provided by Employers

 Large corporations normally pay for health insurance services for their employees.
-Failure to pay may result in a penalty fine from the government.
+Under the Affordable Care Act, employers with 50 or more full-time equivalent employees — known as Applicable Large Employers (ALEs) — face a penalty fine from the government if they fail to offer minimum essential coverage.
+This employer mandate is enforced by the Internal Revenue Service (IRS).
 This type of health insurance covers employees in that they don’t have to pay monthly premiums.
 In some instances, employees may need to pay.
 For example when they add their family to the cover.
+According to the Bureau of Labor Statistics (BLS), employers paid an average of $7,911 per year toward single-employee health coverage in recent employer compensation surveys.

 Basic Concepts Meant to be understood about Health Insurance